Shell Shocked: Lemon law now applies to faulty husbands

 She threw me in her car and muttered, “This is the last straw.
 I either want my money back or a replacement.
 You are truly a lemon.”

-The chairman interrupted.
-“I’m not a judge so please don’t call me ‘your honor.’
+“I’m not a judge, so please don’t call me ‘your honor.’
 I’ve been appointed as chairman of the lemon law board by the governor.
-But our board does have the power to rule on violations of the lemon law so you will both be heard.”
+But our board does have the power to rule on violations of the lemon law, so you will both be heard.”

 “Have you turned your husband in for repair at least three times during the first eighteen months of marriage?”